Genomon-Project/paplot-doc/quick_start.rst

 In this section, we will learn to

 #.
 Install paplot
 #.
-Execute paplot with sinple example data
+Execute paplot with simple example data
 #.
 View the output reports
 #.
 Modify configuration files and use your own data.